1. Configure Your Settings

 You can create Tracks & Releases either (1) via the interface on Curve, (2) via DDEX delivery, or (3) via the Track & Release templates.
 If you are interested in delivering your catalogue to Curve via DDEX, we will need to set up an integration between your delivery platform (eg AudioSalad, Fuga, …) and your Curve client.
 For more information on how to set up an integration like this, please reach out to your Client Manager.
 For more information on how to create catalogue via the Excel templates, please visit the Excel Templates chapter in our Documentation.

 In your catalogue, you will also specify which Contracts the revenue of a particular Track or Release needs to be shared with.
 For more information on how to attach Contracts to catalogue, please visit the Rights chapter in our documentation.
 Two useful tools that may simplify this task are the Pro Rata From Tracks feature & the Labels feature.
-With Pro Rata From Tracks, you can automatically flush all Contracts from the Tracks to the Release (view 03:20 in the Catalogue video).
+With Pro Rata From Tracks, you can automatically flush all Contracts from the Tracks to the Release.
 It will essentially automatically pro rate the revenue of your Release evenly across all the Tracks on the Release.
 You will only need to make sure all Releases have the Tracks attached, and all Tracks have the Contracts attached; the Contracts can then be flushed automatically to the Releases.
 The Labels feature will generally only be useful for Distributors, but allows you to automatically attach Contracts to all Tracks & Releases in your catalogue with a given label value.

-- How to create Tracks
+- Getting Started: How to Create Tracks & Releases

-- How to create Releases
+- Documentation: Releases

-- How to attach Contracts to your Catalogue
+- Documentation: Add Contracts to your Catalogue

-- How to add Aliases to your Catalogue
+- Documentation: add Aliases to your Catalogue

 Checklist prior to moving on to step 5